Younes1337/End2End-MLOps/README.md

 - Cloud infrastructure and deployment on Amazon EC2 ☁️
 - Monitoring and visualization with Grafana 📈
 - Version control and continuous integration with GitLab 🔧
-- Model training and deployment with Amazon SageMaker 🏭

 ## Tech Stack
 The MLOps project utilizes the following main tools and libraries: